What Is Acetyl Glucosamine?

-Acetyl glucosamine is a skin-replenishing ingredient that functions to reduce signs of aging through several mechanisms.
+Acetyl glucosamine is a skin-replenishing ingredient that helps to reduce signs of aging.

-Acetyl glucosamine, or N-acetyl glucosamine, is a monosaccharide derivative of glucose.
-Chemically, it is an amide between glucosamine (an amino sugar) and acetic acid.
-Acetyl glucosamine has many biological functions.
-For example, when acetyl glucosamine is combined with glucuronic acid, it forms hyaluronic acid.
+Acetyl glucosamine, or N-acetyl glucosamine, is a monosaccharide derivative of glucose, yes the sugar.
+Acetyl glucosamine has many biological functions such as its involvement in the production of hyaluronic acid.
+When acetyl glucosamine is combined with glucuronic acid, it forms hyaluronic acid.
 In humans, hyaluronic acid is the major component of the extracellular matrix and is extensively distributed in connective, epithelial, and neural tissues.
 It is most abundant in the skin, accounting for 50% of the body’s total content of hyaluronic acid.
+Hyaluronic acid is responsible for maintaining the skin’s moisture levels and helps to improve the appearance of the skin, giving it a dewy, hydrated look.
 As a substrate to hyaluronic acid synthesis, acetyl glucosamine is able to replenish hyaluronic acid when levels become depleted.

 A study published in the Journal of Cosmetic Science evaluated the effect of acetyl glucosamine on water content in human skin.
 In vivo, the researchers observed that topical treatments with a formulation containing N-acetyl-glucosamine led to an increase in skin moisturization and a decrease in skin flakiness.

-In addition to maintaining skin hydration, hyaluronic acid has also been proven to have a protective effect on collagen synthesis.
+In addition to maintaining skin hydration, hyaluronic acid has also been linked to having a protective effect on collagen synthesis.
 Collagen is responsible for the resilience, strength, durability, elasticity, smoothness and plump appearance of healthy skin.
 Elevated levels of degraded collagen and reduced collagen synthesis are known to cause signs of skin aging.
-By replenishing hyaluronic acid, acetyl glucosamine indirectly helps to protect collagen synthesis.
-The result is stronger skin that is less susceptible to wrinkle formation.
+By replenishing hyaluronic acid, acetyl glucosamine may indirectly help to protect collagen synthesis.

 Another way acetyl glucosamine can improve the appearance of aging skin is through exfoliation.
 This ingredient provides skin exfoliating properties similar to alpha and beta hydroxy acids without the irritation.
-The same study mentioned above hypothesized that amino sugars like acetyl glucosamine could modulate keratinocyte cellular adhesion and differentiation, leading to the normalization of stratum corneum exfoliation.
+The same study mentioned above hypothesized that amino sugars like acetyl glucosamine could change the way some skin cells differentiate and adhere, leading to the normalization of skin’s natural exfoliation mechanisms.
 This finding could be very beneficial for those with sensitive skin since exfoliation with acids can lead to side effects such as redness, irritation, and photosensitivity.

 There is limited data available on the safety of acetyl glucosamine as used in cosmetics and personal care products.
 According to EWG’s Skin Deep Cosmetic Database, acetyl glucosamine is rated as a 1 on a scale of 1 to 10, with 1 being the lowest risk to health and 10 being the highest.